TrivialCompiler/TrivialCompiler/README.md

 [![Build and Test](https://github.com/TrivialCompiler/TrivialCompiler/workflows/Build%20and%20Test/badge.svg)](https://github.com/TrivialCompiler/TrivialCompiler)

 TrivialCompiler is a compiler written in C++17 that translates SysY (a C-like toy language) into ARM-v7a assembly.

-It is licensed under [GPLv3](LICENSE).
+## License

+Copyright (C) 2020 Chenhao Li, Jiajie Chen, Shengqi Chen

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Architecture

 ![Architecture of TrivialCompiler](architecture.png)

+Errata: the `.bc` should be `.ll` in the picture.

 ## Compiling